Even brand new puppies need to go outdoors safely, to meet other dogs, see new places and start to get socialized.

 Fearfulness is not good for a dog living in modern human society.
 A poorly socialized puppy will love his family and close friends, but he will consider the rest of the world to be a threat.

 Some dogs need more socializing than others.
-Temperaments vary, and it is not possible to be sure what temperament your dog has inherited at this stage.
+Temperaments vary, and it is not possible to be sure what temperament your dog has inherited until the window of socialization is closed.

 The Labrador Site Founder